francescopiva98/Q-Amyloid-/README.md

 The ultimate goal of Q Amyloid is not to introduce new biological findings, but to democratise access to clinical centres by providing a scalable, transparent, and validated methodological tool for quantitative Aβ imaging.
 In doing so, it aims to support the development of Aβ-targeting therapies and enhance patient monitoring across research and routine clinical practice.

+## 🔑 Access
+If your **clinical center, university, or company** is interested in gaining access to Q Amyloid, please contact:
+📧 **qamyloid@dei.unipd.it**

+## 📋 Compile the google form

+Compile the google form at this link

 ## 📖 User Manual
 To learn how Q Amyloid works, please refer to the user manual included in this repository.
 The manual provides detailed instructions on: